 Lacquer - A clear or colored varnish that produces a hard, durable finish.

 Leather – A general term used to describe a furniture covering made from an animal hide that has been tanned (dyed).

 Leatherette - A form of artificial leather, usually made by covering fabric with a soft PVC layer with an artificial grain.
 Although leatherette is not as porous as leather, it requires little maintenance and is highly resistant to fading and cracking.

-MDF - More formally known as medium density fiberboard, is an engineered wood product formed by applying high temperature and pressure to a combination of wood fibers, wax and resin.
+MDF (Medium Density Fiberboard) - An engineered wood product formed by applying high temperature and pressure to a combination of wood fibers, wax and resin.
 MDF is generally 3-4 times stronger than particleboard and is an excellent core for wood veneer products.
 Furthermore, MDF has no natural grain and, therefore, no tendency to split, is uniform in size and strength and is the most cost effective material used in furniture manufacturing worldwide.
 This balance of strength and cost in MDF is the main reason that approximately 90% of all furniture manufactured today consists, at least in part, of MDF.

 Melamine - A durable, plasticized laminate commonly used over an MDF core in kitchen and bathroom countertops, as well as furniture.

 Microfiber - A synthetic fabric specifically designed for softness and durability, typically made from polyester fibers.
 Microfiber is designed to repel liquids and resist staining, which makes it second only to leather in terms of overall durability of upholstered fabrics.

 Nubuck – A fabric covering most often utilizing leather that has been aniline dyed and buffed to create a soft, suede-like feel.

 Occasional Furniture - Refers to end tables, lamp tables, coffee tables, nightstands, chests and guest chairs that have multiple uses as the occasion dictates.